 If you are looking for a Fresh Plum Dessert Recipe, look no further - you have found the one!
 This French Clafoutis with Plums is a delicious summer dessert that can be enjoyed cold or warm.

-This French Plum Cake is a great way to use delicious summer plums, just like my Upside-Down Plum Cake.
+This French Plum Cake is a great way to use delicious summer plums, just like my Upside-Down Plum Cake and Yogurt Plum Cake.
 A super easy, no fuss baked plum recipe that require no other utensils than a whisk!

 What is a Clafoutis

 A Clafoutis (Pronunciation: "kla-foo-tee") is a Classic French Dessert made with fresh fruits and a custard-like batter.
 The fruits and batter are baked in the oven, traditionally in a ceramic dish, until the custard sets.
 It is usually served warm.

 To be technical, Clafoutis is the name given to this dessert when made with Cherries.
 With any other fruits, it is called a "Flaugnarde".
 But the name "Clafoutis" is simply more widely used where I grew up (with any fruits), and how I always called this dessert!